nextflow-io/nextflow/docs/azure.md

 :::

 :::{warning}
-Nextflow uses the same pool Id across pipeline executions, if the pool features have not changed.
+Nextflow uses the same pool ID across pipeline executions, if the pool features have not changed.
-Therefore, when using `deletePoolsOnCompletion=true`, make sure the pool is completely removed from the Azure Batch account before re-running the pipeline.
-The following message is returned when the pool is still shutting down
+Therefore, when using `deletePoolsOnCompletion = true`, make sure the pool is completely removed from the Azure Batch account before re-running the pipeline.
+The following message is returned when the pool is still shutting down:

 ```
 Error executing process > '<process name> (1)'